andreagorsche/tablebooking/Testing.md

 Acceptance Criteria 6: python code follows PEP 8 formatting convensionts

 **See python code.**
+The only exception are 5 too long lines in the settings.py.
+These are the AUTH_PASSWORD_VALIDATORS.
+I left them on purpose the way they are.

 Acceptance Criteria 7: file names avoid capitalization